npfernandes/ensemblify/README.md

     ```
     Do not be alarmed if some warnings show up on your screen; this is normal and they can be ignored.

-3. If you are using a bash shell, you can register `pulchra` as an alias for your PULCHRA executable by running:
+3. Add an environment variable with the path to your PULCHRA executable to your shell configuration file by running:

     ```bash
-    echo "alias pulchra='$(realpath pulchra)'" >> ~/.bashrc
-    source ~/.bashrc
+    echo "export PULCHRA_PATH='$(realpath pulchra)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell source ~/.bashrc # Or ~/.zshrc, depending on the shell echo $PULCHRA_PATH # to check if the variable has been set correctly
     ```

+    this will allow Ensemblify to know where your PULCHRA executable is located.

 </details>

 <details>